atkaridarshan04/Docker-Toolkit/README.md

-Absolutely!
-Based on your repo structure and the new **Nginx Reverse Proxy** project you're adding, here's an updated version of your `README.md` that:

-* Adds your new project cleanly
-* Maintains consistency with the other project descriptions
-* Uses the folder name we previously discussed (`nginx-reverse-proxy`)

----

 # **Docker Toolkit**

 Welcome to the **Docker Toolkit** repository!
 This collection of projects showcases different implementations of Docker, covering various use cases such as **logging, networking, orchestration, reverse proxying, and monitoring**.